Nancy Boyda: Post-congressional career

 Following her term in Congress, Boyda was named by President Barack Obama as the Deputy Assistant Secretary of Defense for Manpower and Personnel at The Pentagon, and was sworn into the position on July 20, 2009.

 2020 U.S. Senate campaign

 It was reported in April 2019 that Boyda was exploring a candidacy for the Kansas Senate election in 2020.
 She subsequently announced her candidacy to seek the Democratic nomination on July 1, 2019.
-During campaign stops she said finance practices and gerrymandering are big reasons why politicians don't "work across the aisle," and she said her whole campaign is dedicated to breaking gridlock.
+While campaigning, she argued said campaign finance practices and gerrymandering are big reasons why politicians don't "work across the aisle," and she said her campaign aims to break gridlock.

 Boyda withdrew from the race saying she would begin a non-profit to break partisan divide as opposed to running for the Senate.